rundax/StakeDefender/README.md

 <p>
 Keep your stake in safety.

-Stake Defender is a tool to turn off your validator when is missed blocks.
+Stake Defender is a tool to turn off your validator when it is missed blocks.
-We recommend to run several instances in different machines with different Minter Node API.
+We recommend running several instances in different machines with different Minter Node API.

 [![Build Status][build-status]][build-status-url]